President Biden: cyber-attacks can lead to ‘real shooting war’

 Phantom warships: integrity in maritime tracking

-A pattern in fake ‘AIS’ data signals, used by ships to advertise their location, heading and speed, has been.
+A pattern in fake ‘AIS’ data signals, used by ships to advertise their location, heading and speed, has been discovered.
 It suggests that over 100 warships from 16 countries, including the UK, US and Russia, have been spoofed since August 2020, though for what means is unclear.
 It’s not always small changes either: on one occasion the Royal Navy’s newest carrier HMS Queen Elizabeth and an escort of five other vessels from three navies was spoofed.

 Attacks, incidents & breaches